 - Sherry Shifley

-Janet's story: I became interested in gemology when, after my husband generously gave me several pieces of jewelry with colored stones, the cheapskate in me decided to learn to cut gems.
-Surely I could get more interesting rough gemstones and make them beautiful myself for much less money… True AND False.
+Janet's story: I became interested in gemology after my husband gave me several pieces of jewelry with colored stones.
+In an effort to cut costs, I decided to learn to cut gems.

-I was motivated to finish the course quickly as I was promised a substantial raise upon completion.
-To get the work done, I had to get up at 3:30 AM to study before getting the kids ready for school, and then off to work myself.
-I drove to Harrisburg, PA for my diamond lab, and I took the other labs plus the pearl course in Columbus, Ohio.
-My proctored exams were taken at the local library or a small notary’s office nearby.
+I was motivated to finish the course quickly, as I was promised a substantial raise upon completion.
+In order to get the work done, I got up at 3:30 AM to study before getting the kids ready for school, and then off to work myself.
+I drove to Harrisburg, PA for my diamond lab, and I took the other labs and courses in Columbus, Ohio.

 Tamrah's story: I first fell in love with the jewelry industry while working part time at a jewelry store my first year in college.
 I was studying fine arts in school and a designer in the store gave me research materials and helped me write a paper on jewelry as an art form.
 The following year I began a 2 year apprenticeship in jewelry design and fabrication.
 Then life happened.
 I transferred to another university, got married, traveled, etc., until a couple years later I found myself back in FL in need of a job and hopefully a new career.